Eight Top Come Backs To A Narcissists Manipulative Games.

 Another is.
 “I can accept your perception of events, but I’m sticking to my own.”
-This not only throws the narcissist of balance again, but it also teaches the children, they are allowed their own thoughts and opinions about what’s happening, you can not control what others think or say, you can, however, control what you think and say.
+This not only throws the narcissist off balance again, but it also teaches the children they are allowed their own thoughts and opinions about what’s happening.
+You can not control what others think or say.
+You can, however, control what you think and say.

-“I accept you see me differently to how I see my self.”
-So you acknowledge they see things different yet you’re letting them know you don’t agree.
+“I accept you see me differently from how I see myself.”
+So you acknowledge they see things differently, yet you’re letting them know you don’t agree.
 Or “ I accept you see the events differently.”

-A narcissist is like children throwing tantrums In adults body’s, one sure-fire way is to act like a toddler, no not throw a tantrum back the fabulous.
+A narcissist is like children throwing tantrums.
+In adults’ bodies, one sure-fire way is to act like a toddler, no not throw a tantrum back the fabulous.
 “Why.”
 You can slowly watch them stumble for words trying to make their word salad point.
 When the pause for an answer just asks “why.”
-So when they tell you “it’s all your fault.”
+So when they tell you, “it’s all your fault.”
 Or “you’re crazy.”
 Just ask “why.”
 And hit the repeat button of “why.”
 As they love to hit repeat with the story of their lives.

 Or the “you’re keeping the children away from me.”
 Then the “you’re damaging the children again just a “why.”
 Then stand back and watch them lose themselves in their twisted version of reality.

 When they start to lose it.
 “Your anger is not my responsibility.
 I can only control my own.”

 Then when they fire something back at you.
 “Perhaps you should go to work on that.”

 Or “I accept that’s how you feel.
 I don’t feel the same.”